cybercongress/cybercongress/.github/ISSUE_TEMPLATE/referral_program.md

+---
+name: Referral Program
+about: Participate in the referral program

+---

-# A PR template for the [open referral program](https://github.com/cybercongress/congress/blob/master/ecosystem/donations/Open%20Program.md)
+# Issue template for the [open referral program](https://github.com/cybercongress/congress/blob/master/ecosystem/donations/Open%20Program.md)
 <!--- Please fill in the following information and remember that it is public -->
 <!--- A merged PR into the repository means an approval -->